nuxt-community/amp-module/docs/guide/usage.md

 # Usage

 ## Create Layout
-Before starting to create pages you need to create a layout for AMP called `default.amp.vue`
+Before starting to create pages you may need to create a layout for AMP page (let's call it `default.amp.vue`)

 ```vue
 <template>